ghoulmann/rest-jargon-file/jargon-4.4.7-sphinx/source/concordance/S.rst

 Historical note: There are conflicting stories about the origin of this term.
-It has been claimed that it was first used in the Usenet newsgroup ``comp.sys.apollo`` during a campaign to get HP/Apollo to fix security problems in its Unix-`clone <../C/clone.html>`__ Aegis/DomainOS (they didn't change a thing). `ITS <../I/ITS.html>`__ fans, on the other hand, say it was coined years earlier in opposition to the incredibly
+It has been claimed that it was first used in the Usenet newsgroup "comp.sys.apollo" during a campaign to get HP/Apollo to fix security problems in its Unix-`clone <../C/clone.html>`__ Aegis/DomainOS (they didn't change a thing). `ITS <../I/ITS.html>`__ fans, on the other hand, say it was coined years earlier in opposition to the incredibly